 Video: Why you shouldn't flush tissues

-Unlike toilet paper (which we've also tested), tissues aren't designed for our toilet system.
+Unlike toilet paper, tissues aren't designed for our toilet system.
 They take a long time to disintegrate – more than 20 minutes in most cases.

 This means flushing your tissue down the toilet is likely to:

-- block your system (costing you in plumbing fees)
+- block your system (costing you in plumbing fees), or